-Palpung Shenpen Tharchin is a small, friendly group of people aiming to achieve enlightenment for the benefit of all beings.
-A few of us have been on the path for over 30 years; others have just begun.
-Regardless of our backgrounds or other attributes, we practice together as equals to realize our inborn great compassion and wisdom.
+Palpung Shenpen Tharchin (PST) is a Tibetan Buddhist practice and study group aiming to achieve enlightenment for the benefit of all beings.
+We practice together as equals to realize our inborn great compassion and wisdom.
 All are welcome to join our practice.

 About PST